MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/azure-integration.md

 Once notified by the service endpoint notification service, the asynchronous service handles posting the  data context of the request message currently being processed by the event execution pipeline to the Azure Service Bus.
 Each post is performed by a system job of the asynchronous service.
 A user can view the status of each system job by using the **System Jobs** view of the Power Apps web application.
 In the web application, choose **Advanced settings** to display the legacy Dynamics 365 interface.
 Next, select **Settings** > **System jobs**.

-For more information about the asynchronous service see [Asynchronous service](asynchronous-service.md).
+For more information about the asynchronous service, see [Asynchronous service](asynchronous-service.md).

 ### Microsoft Azure Service Bus

 The service bus relays the request message data context between Dataverse and Azure Service Bus solution listener applications.
 The service bus also provides data security so that only authorized applications can access the posted Dataverse data.
-Authorization of Dataverse to post the data context to the service bus and for listener applications to read it is managed by Azure Shared Access Signatures (SAS).
+Authorization of Dataverse to post the data context to the service bus and for listener applications to read it's managed by Azure Shared Access Signatures (SAS).

  For more information about service bus, see [Service Bus](https://azure.microsoft.com/services/service-bus/).
 For more information about service bus authorization, see [Service Bus authentication and authorization](/azure/service-bus-messaging/service-bus-authentication-and-authorization).